-Geeks like me have no compulsion to dive into this wild and slightly nerdy soundscape Need chose to put on display here.
+Geeks like me have no issue diving into this wild and slightly nerdy soundscape Need chose to put on display here.
 Yet, exactly that facet of the record will limit the size of the audience that this type of album can attract.
 It is just too intense and – indeed – sometimes overwhelmingly intricate.

 That said, the songwriting chops of this gang of brutes really get pretty damn near the Haken level.
 With some sort of modernized Nevermore3) mixed into their tune.
 And in truth, this all really felt like the ghost of Warrel Dane was rattling the props in the background somewhere.

 At first, I was a tad wary of the massive 66-minute airtime Norchestrion slammed onto our turntable.
 But – boy – this band knows how to keep our waning attention spans on high alert.
 Even the 19-minute monster Ananke towards the end never wears out its welcome.
 Ever.

 Yet, the first two tracks – complex as they might be – did not really get our earphones into overheat mode.
 Somewhat of a light version of the last Caligula’s Horse, both failed to really get our juices going.
 But at the same time, we were relieved that Norchestrion did not descend into a djent-fest that would test our patience.